FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To promote physical, emotional, and academic well-being of students and support them through counselling, scholarships, and mentoring.
+To promote the physical, emotional, and academic well-being of students by supporting them through counselling, scholarships, mentoring, and welfare initiatives.

 Functions: